-Schenectady County NY real estate is an important part of the Albany Capital District real estate market.
+Search every Schenectady County NY real estate listing for homes and land in the Global MLS.
+Find the top 15 independent real estate brokers and their websites.
+Find associated real estate information.
+Schenectady County NY Real Estate is part of the Albany Capital District real estate market.
 Schenectady County is now comprised of five towns – Duanesburg, Glenville, Niskayuna, Princetown and Rotterdam, the City of Schenectady and two villages.
 The Village of Scotia lies wholly within Glenville and the Village of Delanson wholly within Duanesburg.

 As of the census of 2010, there were 154,727 people, 60,684 households, and 39,918 families residing in the county.
 The racial makeup of the county was 79.77% White, 9.79% Black or African American and a small number of other groups.
 6.17% of the population were Hispanic or Latino of any race.
 The median income for a household in the county was $53,399 ($41,739-2000), and the median income for a family was $57,670.